aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-gradient-effects/_index.md

 ---
-title: How to Apply Gradient Effects in Aspose.PSD for Java
+title: How to Add Gradient Effects in Aspose.PSD for Java
 linktitle: Add Gradient Effects
 second_title: Aspose.PSD Java API
-description: Learn how to apply gradient effects in Java images using Aspose.PSD.
+description: Learn how to add gradient effects in Java images using Aspose.PSD.
 Follow this step‑by‑step guide for seamless integration.
 weight: 10
-date: 2025-12-02
+date: 2026-02-01
 url: /java/advanced-image-effects/add-gradient-effects/
 ---